GHbasicuser/RB2RS-Database-Updater/README.md

 * cancels the update if the zip file is too small.
 * modifies the "Radiosure.xml" file to inform the software that the last station search has just been done.
 * displays some informational messages (ex : if the last successful RB2RS update is more than 30 days old).
-* download source can be modified in file header.
-(Francois-neosurf's server = http://82.66.77.189:8080/)
+* download source can be modified in file header. (e.g. : http://82.66.77.189/ or http://rb2rs.freemyip.com/)
 * can launch RadioSure by setting RadioSure = 1 in file header (db-update.vbs).
 _______________________________

 ![](https://www.zupimages.net/up/22/19/5djq.png)

 _______________________________
-* Example of creating a desktop shortcut : https://zupimages.net/up/22/18/lfkh.jpg
+* Example of creating a desktop shortcut :
 ```
-Target = C:\Windows\System32\WScript.exe db-update.vbs
-Start In (location) = the RadioSure folder (eg: C:\Program Files (x86)\RadioSure)
+- Extract the .zip archive into the RadioSure folder. (or Place the VBS file in the RadioSure folder.)
+- Right-click on “db-update.vbs” file, then choose "Send to desktop (create shortcut)".

+On the desktop :

+- Right-click on the shortcut, then choose "Properties", in the target area put: wscript.exe db-update.vbs
-(For better rendering, you can replace the icon with the one inside the RadioSure.exe file.)
+- For better rendering, you can replace the icon with the one inside the RadioSure.exe file.
+- If you want to rename the shortcut, right-click on the shortcut, then choose "Rename".
 ```
 * Example of use in batch file (in RadioSure folder) :
 ```